Jean Lafitte: Marriage and family

-According to historian William C. Davis, Laffite began a public relationship with his mistress in 1815, Catherine (Catiche) Villard, a free woman of color.
+According to historian William C. Davis, in 1815 Lafitte began a public relationship with his mistress, Catherine (Catiche) Villard, a free woman of color.
 She was the sister of Marie Villard, the mistress of his brother, Pierre.
 Catiche became pregnant and gave birth to their son, Jean Pierre, on November 4, 1815.
 Catiche had given birth to a daughter named Marie on November 10, 1813.
 It's not known who her father was.
 Some speculate it was Jean.

 After Jean's reported death in the mid-1820s, the widowed Catiche took up with Feliciano Ramos.
 They had two children together.
 Jean Pierre, her son with Jean Lafitte, died at 17 during a cholera epidemic in New Orleans in October 1832.
 Catiche died July 2, 1858, around the age of 65.

 Another account says Lafitte married Christina Levine at the age of seventeen.
 They had 3 children together: Jean Antoine Lafitte, Lucien Jean Lafitte, and Denise Jeanette Lafitte.
 Christina died after the birth of their daughter.
 After his three children were grown, Lafitte fell sick in his 50s.

 He was nursed back to health by Emma Hortense Mortimer.
 They married and had two sons together, Jules Jean and Glenn Henri.
 Lafitte possibly took an assumed name, John Lafflin, and may have given that surname to his younger two sons.